nitinkumar018/Data-Science-Projects/README.md

 ## 9. Recommendation System using cosine similarity (https://github.com/nitinkumar018/Project-Recommendation-System_Cosine-Similarity)
 ## 10. Time series analysis to forecast the sales (https://github.com/nitinkumar018/Project-Sales-forecasting-using-Exponential-smoothing-and-ARIMA)
 ## 11. Mini Project: Run an LLM model locally on your laptop using Ollama (https://github.com/nitinkumar018/LLM-deepseek-r1-using-Ollama)
+## 12. Mini Project: learn how to use OpenCV to draw Lines, Rectangles, Circles on blank image & how to read and display an image (https://github.com/nitinkumar018/Computer-Vision)